uwdata/mosaic/docs/server/index.md

 The Mosaic `duckdb-server` package provides a Python-based server that runs a local DuckDB instance and support queries over Web Sockets or HTTP, returning data in either [Apache Arrow](https://arrow.apache.org/) or JSON format.

 ::: tip
 This package provides a local DuckDB server.
-To instead use DuckDB-WASM in the browser, use the `wasmConnector` in the [`mosaic-core`](/core/) package.
+To instead use DuckDB-WASM in the browser, use the `wasmConnector` from the [`mosaic-core`](/core/) package.
 :::

 ## Usage